New Trends In Human Computer Interaction

 - Accuracy of recognition will drop if there is any involvement of a complex background.

-- Irrelevant objects with hand can mislead the recognition system.
+- Irrelevant objects with hands can mislead the recognition system.

 - The system might require the hand to be vertical and fingers pointing exactly to the camera.